This page provides general tips for setting up your artwork to print at the Resource Centre.

 - Make sure your original artwork is on a white background.

 - Finalise your artwork before cutting a stencil on the copyprinter.
-If you want to print out a copy to see how it looks on paper, use the laser copier.
+If you want to print out a copy to see how it looks on paper, use the laser printer or the inkjet printer.

 Spot colour printing